Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Introduction

 To address the efficiency bottlenecks in LLM inference, researchers have proposed several optimization techniques~\cite{zhou2024survey, wan2024efficient}.
 Among these, the \textbf{Key-Value cache (KV-cache)} mechanism has emerged as a crucial and widely adopted solution~\cite{pope2023efficiently, zhao2023survey}.
 During the autoregressive generation process typical of LLMs, the attention mechanism computes key (K) and value (V) matrices for each token based on its preceding tokens.
 The KV-cache stores these intermediate attention computations (the K and V pairs) for tokens that have already been processed within the input sequence.
 By reusing these cached K and V pairs for the generation of subsequent tokens, the KV-cache significantly reduces redundant computations.
 This dramatically accelerates inference speed and improves throughput, especially for tasks involving long contexts or interactive sessions, making LLMs more practical for real-world deployment.

 However, the storage and potential sharing of the KV-cache introduce significant yet underexplored privacy concerns~\cite{yang2024first,wu2025know}, as illustrated in Figure~\ref{fig:inference_data_leak}.
-This vulnerability stems from a critical trade-off made in production systems: while end-user communication with the LLM service is typically encrypted (represented by the black lines in our figure), the KV-cache itself is almost always processed, transmitted between compute nodes, and persisted in \textbf{plaintext}.
+This vulnerability stems from a critical trade-off made in production systems: while end-user communication with the LLM service is typically encrypted, the KV-cache itself is almost always processed, transmitted between compute nodes, and persisted in \textbf{plaintext}.
 This design choice is a concession to performance, as the unacceptable latency overhead from cryptographically securing the often gigabyte-scale KV-cache would violate the stringent demands of real-time inference.
-The feasibility of exploiting such plaintext data exposure is not merely theoretical.
-It was recently demonstrated by the LeftoverLocals attack~\cite{sorensen2024leftoverlocals}.
-This vulnerability in certain AMD GPUs enables an unprivileged attacker to read data remnants from the GPU's shared on-chip memory.
-This provides a concrete method to intercept and exfiltrate plaintext KV-cache data originating from other users' concurrent inference sessions, proving that sensitive conversational data is indeed at risk.
-Crucially, the KV-cache is inherently derived from and directly correlated with user inputs.
-Consequently, if an attacker gains access to the KV-cache, they could potentially reverse-engineer sensitive information in the user's original prompts or private data~\cite{carlini2021extracting, li2025rethinking}.
-A critical research gap exists in understanding and mitigating the privacy risks associated with KV-caches in LLMs, necessitating further in-depth research.
+Notably, this risk is amplified in the emerging paradigm of confidential Model-as-a-Service (MaaS).
+Here, TEE adoption for inference privacy~\cite{apple2024pcc,dhanuskodi2023creating} introduces a critical architectural trade-off: high-throughput architectures require \textit{deliberately externalizing} the massive KV-cache from the TEE's protection boundary.
+This architectural design---not a vulnerability---directly exposes the KV-cache to the Cloud Service Provider (CSP), who inherently possesses it without requiring any additional exploit \cite{yuan2025scx}.

+Crucially, the direct correlation between the KV-cache and user inputs~\cite{carlini2021extracting, li2025rethinking}, combined with its architectural exposure in plaintext, creates a severe and practical attack vector.
+A critical research gap therefore exists in mitigating these risks, necessitating a practical and secure defense mechanism.

 In this paper, to bridge the research gap, we present the first comprehensive study on the privacy risks of KV-cache in LLM inference.
 Specifically, we primarily study and answer the following two research questions: